Jay-pAtel204/Task-1/README.md

-# Task 1: Data Cleaning and Preprocessing
+#  Data Cleaning and Preprocessing

 ## 📊 Project Overview
 This project demonstrates comprehensive data cleaning and preprocessing techniques applied to the Mall Customer Segmentation dataset from Kaggle.
 The goal is to transform raw, messy data into a clean, analysis-ready dataset.